Top 13 Challenges Popular on YouTube

 5. Touch My Body

-Objective: One person is blindfolded and the other takes the blindfolded person's finger and onto one of their body parts.
+Objective: One person is blindfolded and the other places the blindfolded person's finger onto one of their body parts.
 The one that can't see has to guess what the body part is.

 Setup: All you need is a blindfold and maybe some hand sanitizer.
-You can keep score of who guesses the most correct and create your own punishment for the loser (if you choose to).
+You can keep score of who guesses the most correct and create your own punishment for the loser (if you want).

-Finale: People switch back and forth after a few body parts guesses, and there are usually no limits when it comes to which body part you select.
-This is why there's a lot of censorship involved and why often couples perform this challenge.
+Finale: People switch back and forth after a few guesses, and there are usually no limits when it comes to which body part you select.
+This is why there's a lot of careful wording involved and why couples often perform this challenge.

 4. Speed Drawing